ramonmeza/WikiBlog/README.md

 ## Getting Started

 WikiBlog is written in Visual Studio Community 2017 with C# and ASP.NET 2.1 Core.
-Simply clone or download the repository, then open WikiBlog.sln and run in VS2017.
-Be sure to create a SQL database and connect it properly using the connection string located in Startup.cs::Configure().
+Clone or download the repository, then open WikiBlog.sln and run in VS2017.
+Install the Microsoft.AspNetCore.StaticFiles package.
+Create a SQL database and connect it properly using the connection string located located in appsettings.json.
 There needs to be one table, called Posts, with the following columns: ID (int), Title (varchar), Author (varchar), Content (text).

 ## Built With